 Four Categories of Advanced Prostate Cancer [AIPC]

-The four most commonly encountered disease categories of prostate cancer are summarized below.
-They range from prostate cancer confined to the prostate glad to prostate cancer that has spread to lymph node and bone.
+Advanced prostate cancer can be classified into four disease categories ranging from advanced prostate cancer confined to the prostate gland to prostate cancer that has spread to lymph nodes and bones.

 1. Locally Advanced Prostate Cancer